-Here are some questions and discussion topics relating to THE CASE OF THE DOTTY DOWAGER, THE CASE OF THE MISSING MORRIS DANCER and THE CASE OF THE CURIOUS COOK, followed by a few which relate to each specific title.
+Here are some general questions and discussion topics relating to all four books in the series, THE CASE OF THE DOTTY DOWAGER, THE CASE OF THE MISSING MORRIS DANCER, THE CASE OF THE CURIOUS COOK and THE CASE OF THE UNSUITABLE SUITOR, followed by a few which relate to each specific title.
 I hope you find them useful and fun!

-1) In these books you met the four women who staff the WISE Enquiries Agency.
+1) In these books you meet the four women who staff the WISE Enquiries Agency.
 With whom did you most readily identify, and why?
 Do you think the women have a good group skill-set for their chosen occupation?
-What about their potential “additional member”?
+What about their “additional member”, the dowager duchess Althea Twyst?

 2) These women are at different stages in their lives and come from very different backgrounds.
 They also have differing family responsibilities and relationships.
 Do you think that women have to juggle family, life and a career in a way that differs from men?

-3) Are any members of your group Welsh, Irish, Scottish or English?
-Any ancestry from those areas?
-Each woman has a different sense of her own “national” identity – do you?
+3) The four women are one Welsh, one Irish, one Scottish and one English (plus Althea, who has grandparents from each of these “home nations” as the Brits call them) Do any members of your group have any ancestry from those areas?
+Each woman also has a different sense of her own “national” identity.
+Do you?
 What influences that for you?
 Do you think that differs for men and women, or does age and background play a more vital role?
 (How about a meeting with distinctly Welsh, Irish, Scottish or English food and drink?)

 4) There’s an interplay in these books between old traditions and new technology.
-By their nature traditions tend to remain the same whereas technology brings new challenges.
-How do you find that new technology has changed your own life.
+By their very nature, traditions tend to remain the same whereas technology brings new challenges.
+How do you find that new technology has changed your own life?
 What about altering traditions?

 5) The class structure in Britain is quite unique to that world.
 If you’re a British group, how do you think that affects your lives, if at all?
 If you’re not a British group, what takes its place?